ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 3. In my `update` action I'm trying to update a bunny that I've assigned to a local variable `bunny` using the code `bunny.update(params[:bunny])`, but it gave me a "forbidden attributes error".
 Why is it telling me this, and what should I do (broadly speaking, no exact code needed) to fix the problem?

+You probably don't have access to the attributes.
+You could try using a private method to get the attributes first, then passing that as the attributes in the bunny.

 4. When I create or update a bunny in my controller, how can I find out whether the bunny saved successfully?

+Several ways.
+One is to use binding.pry and call Bunny.all to see if it's there.
+The other is to run the rails db and find it in the appropriate table.

 5. Assuming my bunny saved successfully, what code should I write to redirect the user to the "show" page for the bunny, with a flash message indicating success?

+redirect_to bunny_path(@bunny)

 ### Routes/Views

 1. What line should I add to `config/routes.rb` to create a complete set of RESTful routes for a "bunnies" resource?

+resources :bunnies
+root 'bunnies#index'

 2. According to standard Rails conventions, what directory and filename would the "show" view for bunnies be located in, starting from the root of the project?

+app/views/show.html.erb

 3. I'm in the `index.html.erb` view and I've assigned a variable `@bunnies` to a collection of bunnies.
 What HTML/ERB code should I write to create an unordered list that shows each bunny's `name` attribute?